pmohinder/platform-docs/13_Rest_API/Readme.md

 ```

 ### Test email sender and recipients
-Tests the email configuration, which is going to be used by PolyLogyx platform user before updating.
+Tests the email configuration, which is going to be used by EclecticIQ ER platform user before updating.
 **URL:** https://<BASE_URL>/email/test
 **Request Type:** POST
 **Example Request Format:**